-- The first step whenever you are making any kind of pasta dish is put a large pot of water on the stove and add a tsp of salt.
+- The first step whenever you are making any kind of pasta dish is put a large pot of water on the stove and add a teaspoon of salt.
 This will give you time to bring the water to a boil so you are not waiting for pasta to cook long after everything else is ready.

 - Preheat the oven to 350°.

 - Get a second large sauce pot, and place it on the stove on medium/high heat.
 Add the ground beef and sausage to the pot with ½ Cup of water.
 Using a large metal spoon, break up the meat as it cooks.

 - Dice a yellow onion and mince 4 cloves of garlic.
 Once the meat is mostly browned, add the yellow onion.
 Stir in and let the onion cook until it is just translucent.
 Then add the minced garlic and stir it in.

 - Add all of the dry seasonings to pot.
 Stir everything in evenly and let the spices warm up a bit.